korabs-x/MultiPiP/README.md

 # MultiPiP in Google Meet
 See all participants of Google Meet conferences in an overlay while working in other apps at the same time!
 Use `Alt-P` to toggle the overlay.
-Get it on the Chrome Web Store

 ### While working:
 ![overlay](overlay.png)
 ### In the meeting:
 ![meeting](meeting.png)

+## Installation from source
+Go to chrome://extensions

+Enable 'developer mode' (top right)

+Click 'Load unpacked'

+Select MultiPiP/src directory

 ## MultiPiP Chrome Extension